Kansas City to rename street to honor Martin Luther King Jr.

 KANSAS CITY, Mo.
-(AP) — Officials in one of the nation’s largest cities without a public memorial to Martin Luther King Jr. have voted to rename a 10-mile stretch of roadway after the civil rights leader.
+(AP) — Leaders in Kansas City, Missouri, one of the nation’s largest cities without a public memorial to Martin Luther King Jr., settled a yearlong debate Thursday by voting to rename a 10-mile stretch of roadway after the civil rights leader.

-The City Council in Kansas City, Missouri, voted 8-4 Thursday to rename the Paseo in the city’s predominantly black east side as Dr. Martin Luther King Jr. Boulevard.
+Nearly 51 years after King was assassinated, the Kansas City Council voted 8-4 to rename the Paseo as Dr. Martin Luther King Jr. Boulevard.
+The Paseo is a 10-mile boulevard the runs through Kansas City’s mostly black eastern sections.

-The Kansas City Star reports the vote came after a months-long debate over which Kansas City landmark should honor King.
+Supporters, including Rep. Emmanuel Cleaver, fought since early last year to honor King, The Kansas City Star reported .

-Opposition mostly centered on whether residents and business owners along the Paseo had been properly consulted about the name change, and whether a different choice — such as the city’s airport — would be a better way to honor the civil rights leader.
+Objections centered mostly on whether residents and businesses along The Paseo had been given sufficient notice or didn’t want the street renamed.
+Others thought a better site could be found to honor King.

 Most Read Nation & World Stories